 sudo modprobe bonding

-Install the package to manage and configure interfaces for parallel routing (bonding):
+Install the package for managing and configuring interfaces for parallel routing (bonding):

 apt-getinstall ifenslave